GENIE-MC/Generator/data/validation/hA/INTRANUKE_PLOT_README.txt

 * runfast.pl runs gScriptINukeTotXSec (shell script) which creates ghep files at the proper energies.
 * it then runs gtestINukeHadroXSec to create a text file with cross section values.
-* user must use existing format file with rootgINukeVal.C to create the plot.
-Find them in $GENIE/data/validation/hA/total.
 - run intranukeplotter.pl with perl to produce the plots you need.
 Program creates format files for the plots which interface to the plotting program rootgINukeVal.C which uses style file genieStyle.C.
 If setup is correct,